 The best way to prevent an allergic reaction is to avoid eating foods that contain tree nuts or peanuts.
 These nuts are often used as ingredients in other foods such as baked goods and cereals.

 If you have a tree nut or peanut allergy, always read the ingredient labels on food products before eating them.
-Be sure to look for any mention of tree nuts or peanuts, as well as any ambiguous terms such as “natural flavours” or “spices.”
+Be sure to look for any mention of tree nuts or peanuts and any ambiguous terms such as “natural flavours” or “spices.”

 First Aid Training in Southport QLD

-You can find out more about our first aid courses in Cnr Ferry Rd and, Cotlew St E, Southport 4215 or any of our locations across the country by sending us your queries or calling us.
-We’d be more than happy to guide you in finding the best first aid training courses for your needs.
+You can find out more about our first aid courses in Cnr Ferry Rd and Cotlew St E, Southport 4215, or any of our locations across the country by sending us your queries or calling us.
+We’d be happy to guide you in finding the best first aid training courses for your needs.